A Will Is The Beginning Of A Solid Estate Plan

-At the law office of J. Jeffrey Press, P.A., our attorneys draft wills and other estate planning documents for clients in Parsippany, Clifton and throughout northern New Jersey.
-Give us a call at 973-323-2654 to discuss your specific situation.
+At J. Jeffrey Press, P.A., in Parsippany, we draft customized wills and other estate planning documents for clients throughout northern New Jersey.

 A will must go through the probate process before assets can be distributed to beneficiaries.
 While the probate process can be avoided through the use of a trust, New Jersey probate courts are user-friendly and are not necessarily to be avoided.